 - As the weather in the mountains changes quickly, pack clothes for every occasion, particularly wet weather gear.
 The time of year you visit will dictate what you need.
 Our November visit was freezing from early evening through til mid-morning.
 Check ahead to see what temperatures to expect.

-- A good pair of ‘broken-in’ hiking boots.
+- We recommend a good pair of ‘broken-in’ hiking boots for hiking the Simien Mountains.
 By this we mean don’t just buy a new pair and use them for the first time on your trek.
 It’s a recipe for blisters and potential discomfort

 - Band aids for blisters are handy to have on hand, just in case